nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Integrin-Binding**: Pertaining to or characteristic of its binding interaction with integrins.

-### Expanded Definition and Usage\nCRGD has become an essential element in regenerative medicine and tissue engineering due to its effective mimicry of natural cell-binding processes.
+### Expanded Definition and Usage:
+CRGD has become an essential element in regenerative medicine and tissue engineering due to its effective mimicry of natural cell-binding processes.
 By incorporating CRGD into scaffolds or direct therapies, researchers and medical professionals can significantly enhance the effective integration of cells into synthetic materials, which is crucial for the success of implants, grafts, and other biomedical devices.
 Furthermore, the ability of CRGD to promote cell migration makes it invaluable in enhancing wound healing and supporting the reconstitution of damaged tissues.